Gomti River

-The Gomti, Gumti or Gomati River is a river flowing entirely within the Indian state of Uttar Pradesh and a tributary of the Ganges.
+The Gomti, Gumti or Gomati River is a river flowing entirely within the Indian state of Uttar Pradesh.
+It is a tributary of the Ganges.

-The Gomti River, fed by monsoons and groundwater, begins its journey at the Gomat Taal, near Madhotanda, in Pilibhit district.
-Then it meets a small river, the Gaihaaee, 20 km from its origin.
-The Gomti is a narrow stream until it reaches Mohammadi Kheri, a tehsil of Lakhimpur Kheri district (about 68 kmfrom its origin), where it is joined by tributaries such as the Sukheta, Choha and Andhra Choha.
-The river is then well-defined, with the Kathina tributary joining it at Mailani and Sarayan joining it at a village in Sitapur district.
+The river, fed by monsoons and groundwater, begins its journey at the Gomat Taal, near Madhotanda, in Pilibhit district.
+It then reaches a confluence with the smaller Gaihaaee 20 km from its origin.
+The Gomti is a narrow stream until it reaches Mohammadi Kheri, a tehsil of Lakhimpur Kheri district (about 68 kmfrom its origin), where it is joined by a number of tributaries, notably the Sukheta, Choha and Andhra Choha.
+By that point, the river is well-defined, with the Kathina tributary joining it at Mailani and Sarayan joining it at a village in Sitapur district.
 A major tributary is the Sai River, which joins the Gomti near Jaunpur.
-The Markandey Mahadeo temple is at the confluence of the Gomti and the Ganges.
+The Markandey Mahadeo temple lies at the confluence of the Gomti and the Ganges.

-After 190 km the Gomti enters Lucknow, meandering through the city for about 30 km and supplying its water.
+After flowing for 190 km the Gomti enters Lucknow, meandering through the city for about 30 km and supplying its water.
 In the Lucknow area, 25 city drains pour untreated sewage into the river.
 At the downstream end, the Gomti barrage converts the river into a lake.